What to expect when visiting…

 What do you have for my children?

 Sunday School is offered for children at 10:00am.
 During worship we offer a children’s sermon as well as a children’s bulletin for children in elementary school and younger.
-Shortly before the sermon, children are given the opportunity to leave for a special children’s time.
+Shortly before the sermon, children are given the opportunity to leave the service for a special children’s time.